virtual-labs/exp-assembling-of-software-based-components-of-drone-iitd/experiment/theory.md

 #### Battery strip

-Battery strip is used to bind battery with the centre of drone surface.
+Battery strip is used to bind the battery with the drone.
+Note, all these arrangements are made such that the center of mass of the drone is aligned and not shifted towards any particular side.
 <br>
 <img src="images/th21.png" style="height: 100px;">
 <br>

 #### GPS module

-GPS module that allows them to know their location relative to a network of orbiting satellites.Connecting to signals from these satellites allows the drone to perform functions such as position hold,autonomous flight,return to home , and waypoint navigation.
+GPS (Global Positioning System) is an essential component in drones, enabling precise navigation and autonomous flight.
+It allows the drone to determine its real-time location, altitude, and speed by receiving signals from multiple satellites.
 <br>
 <img src="images/th16.png" style="height: 400px;">
 <br>

+##### Functions of GPS in Drones:
+- **Position Hold** – Helps the drone maintain a stable position in the air without drifting.
+- **Return to Home (RTH)** – Enables the drone to automatically return to its takeoff point in case of signal loss or low battery.
+- **Waypoint Navigation** – Allows the drone to follow a pre-programmed flight path for automated missions.
+- **Geofencing** – Prevents drones from flying into restricted or dangerous areas by setting virtual boundaries.
+- **Speed and Altitude Monitoring** – Provides real-time flight data, ensuring controlled and safe operation.
+- **Enhanced Stability** – Improves flight accuracy, especially in windy conditions, by continuously adjusting position.

 #### GPS module stand